 Hiking: This remote and wild area is a place where people have lived for thousands of years.
 Soak up this ancient legacy as you walk in age-old footsteps.
 Everything you see and experience will leave an unexpected and remarkable impression.

-Mountain climbing: Torngat Mountains National Park is a mountain climber's paradise, as you're surrounded by majestic, scaleable peaks within a scenic panorama almost impossible to imagine.
+Mountain climbing: Torngat Mountains National Park is a mountain climber's paradise, as you're surrounded by majestic, scalable peaks within a scenic panorama almost impossible to imagine.

 Backcountry skiing: A particularly exciting and spiritually-exhilarating way to see the park is when it's drenched in flawless, freshly fallen snow.
 Be the first person to leave your mark in a perfect, wild landscape of white.